Powering Virginia with Solar

-- Reduced the active project area from approximately 942 acres to approximately 799 acres of developed areas, within which 209 acres will be under solar panels.
+- Reduced the active project area from approximately 942 acres to approximately 499 acres of developed areas, within which approximately 200 acres will be under solar panels

-- Moved the project site over one mile further northeast of Chase City and Grasshopper Solar
+- Moved the project site over two miles from Grasshopper Solar

 - Moved the project farther from Scott’s Crossroads